puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "How to access the legacy version of Microsoft Edge."
+description: "Learn how to access the legacy version of Microsoft Edge."
 ---

 # Access Microsoft Edge Legacy after installing the new version of Microsoft Edge

+Learn how to access Microsoft Edge Legacy after installing the new version of Microsoft Edge.

 > [!NOTE]
 > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).